darekf77/ng2-rest/README.md

 SimpleResource
 ==============

-Quicket way to use your REST API
+Quicket way to use your REST API. \

 ```ts
 import { DatabaseService } from './database.service';